JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 IMPORTANT
 -----------

-From version 20180921
+From version 20190129
 * taxonomies_terms changed to include_taxonomies, select posts in taxonomies, terms are not allowed<br />
 filter will be displayed default.
-* Update URL changed, need to update manually!
+* Update URL changed, need to update manually once!

 DESCRIPTION
 -----------